 The 'Beast from the East' bites the UK

-The Met Office even issued a red weather warning - the most severe alert - during the event across parts of Devon, Cornwall and Scotland.
+The Met Office issued a red weather warning - the most severe alert - during the event across parts of Devon, Cornwall and Scotland.
 It was only the third such warning the Met Office has issued since the current system came into force in 2011.
-A red warning means: “Widespread damage, travel and power disruption and risk to life is likely”.
+A red warning means: “Widespread damage, travel and power disruption and risk to life are likely”.

 Interested in freezing rain?
 Check out Geoff Jenkins making supercooled water in this video: